j-andrews7/awesome-bioinformatics-benchmarks/README.md

 **Recommendation(s):** The authors recommend using the [minimap2](https://github.com/lh3/minimap2) aligner in combination with the SV caller [Sniffles](https://github.com/fritzsedlazeck/Sniffles) because of their speed and relatively balanced performance.

-**Additional links (optional):** The authors provide [all code used in the study](https://github.com/JXing-Lab/nanopore-sv-evaluation) as well as a singularity package containing pre-installed programs and all seven pipeline.
+**Additional links:** The authors provide [all code used in the study](https://github.com/JXing-Lab/nanopore-sv-evaluation) as well as a singularity package containing pre-installed programs and all seven pipeline.

 ## Single Cell